gsarmaonline/gorpi/README.md

 # Go Rest APIs - Gorpi

-Go Rest APIs is a thin layer built on top of the Gin framework.
+Gorpi is a thin layer built on top of the Gin framework.
 The framework decides to provide few helpers and conventions which make it very straightforward to establish simple CRUD APIs.